 Dina Pierce, Ohio EPA, (614) 644-2160

-Ohio EPA Director Craig W. Butler is recognizing Ohio University today with Ohio EPA’s highest environmental stewardship honor in a flag-raising event highlighting the University’s focus on sustainability and being a national leader in campus environmental stewardship.
+Ohio EPA Director Craig W. Butler is recognizing YSI Inc. today with Ohio EPA’s highest environmental stewardship honor in a flag-raising event highlighting the company’s focus on efficiency, protecting water resources and public outreach.

 Ohio EPA’s E3 program recognizes businesses and other organizations for completing environmentally beneficial activities and serves as an incentive for organizations to commit to ongoing environmental stewardship.
 Platinum level honors organizations that expand their environmental program beyond their facilities and demonstrate how their environmental stewardship efforts benefit the local community, region or larger geographic area.

 “YSI not only manufactures instrumentation that provides critical data to measure the health of the earth’s ecosystems, we continually look for new ways to reduce our carbon footprint and to reduce our impact on the environment,” said David Barclay, YSI Inc. general manager.
 “Whether it is through new processes, infrastructure improvements or innovative product designs, we are an environmental company.”

 YSI has eliminated the use of nickel-cadmium batteries and is transitioning away from alkaline batteries in its water monitoring instruments.
 These batteries can contaminate water if they leak.
 The company is transitioning to lithium-ion batteries to protect water quality.
 Additionally, YSI began a take-back program for its equipment.
 These instruments are repaired to extend their lifecycle.
 Instruments that can’t be repaired are recycled, along with other solid waste, resulting in about 1,000 pounds of materials diverted from landfills each month.